 The pros of the new and improved Instant Pot are pretty amazing.
 It’s taken on ‘gadget’ territory outside of the kitchen, and it’s safe to say that even someone who prefers tech over the kitchen could appreciate this device’s feature upgrades.
 Let’s run through the list of pros.

-- Altitude adjustment.
 If you’ve ever moved around from low to high elevation or vice versa, you know that cooking times and following recipes can be a struggle.
 Take this from someone who lives in the mountains!
 The Instant Pot knows what’s up.
-Instead of doing all the guesswork yourself, the IP Ultra does it for you.
+Instead of doing all the guesswork yourself, the Instant Pot Ultra does it for you.
 You can adjust the cooking settings up to 9,900 feet by simply plugging it into the machine, and it will subsequently adjust cooking time for you under the assumption that the cooking time plugged in is for cooking at sea level.

 - Larger display.
 Because you know, being able to see what your Instant Pot is up to from across the room is important.
 The display is larger, easier to read, and overall a more beautiful interface.
 It displays cooking progress while the IP is hard at work so you can better monitor (patiently or not) when your food will be done and how long the food is taking to preheat.